nairadi/G13_AnimateWithAction/README.md

 # G13_AnimateWithAction
 # ECE532H1 W - Animate With Action - 2017
 “Animate With Action” is an application which provides a live motion capture experience.
 We added a real-time component to the process of recording actions such that the actions of the actor are mimicked by the character on screen in real time.
 Our project requires the actor to be equipped with red marker tapes which are captured by a PMOD camera.
 The live video processing unit then detects the coordinates of the markers as fast as possible and therefore, was implemented in hardware.
-The graphics component of the project, which includes animating and controlling the character on screen, was achieved using in software.
+The graphics component of the project, which includes animating and controlling the character on screen, was achieved using software.

 How to run the program:
 -----------------------
-1. cd to src -> vivado and launch vivado.xpr
+1. Go to src -> project_1 -> vivado and launch vivado.xpr
-2. launch the SDK from vivado to run the animation code
+2. Launch the SDK from vivado to run the animation code

 Repository Structure:
 ---------------------